networkoptix/nx_open_integrations/docker/readme.md

 ## Restrictions ##

-    * Only debian Linux container is supported.
+    Only Debian Linux container is supported.
-    * Only Linux hosts are supported.
+    Linux hosts are supported.
+    MacOS hosts can be used but with limitations.
+    Windows hosts not tested

 ## Nx Server Docker container support conditions ##

 *  Nx Server Docker container is an experimental feature.
 *  It has not been comprehensively tested.
 *  It is not recommended for critical systems.
 *  Please, test carefully that all features work in your environment before using it.
 *  We do not guarantee support, but we need your feedback and will try to address discovered issues in future releases.
 *  Any support provided implies knowledge and skills of Docker when using this feature.

 ## Building ##